Grant funding for community projects in Shetland

 What does this involve?

-The Shetland Islands Council Coastal Communities Fund offers grants of between £5,000 and £150,000 to projects that support the community and economic development of Shetland by investing in infrastructure, community capacity building, developing community assets and encouraging inclusive growth.
-This means growth that combines improved wellbeing with greater equality, creates opportunities for all, and distributes the benefits of increased prosperity fairly.
+The Shetland Islands Council Coastal Communities Fund offers grants of between £5,000 and £100,000 to projects that support the community and economic development of Shetland by investing in infrastructure, community capacity building, developing community assets and encouraging inclusive growth.

-Coastal Communities funding may be used to help businesses:
+Coastal Communities funding may be used to:

 • develop and regenerate Shetland communities, including infrastructure and community assets